Skip to main content

 Dane County, WisconsinEutrophic

 Zebra mussels have been documented at Lake Kegonsa, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
-The fishery includes walleye alongside the lake's other 7 documented species — a notable draw for Wisconsin anglers.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
+The fishery includes walleye among the lake's 7 documented species — a notable draw for Wisconsin anglers.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-11-07.
 Grade methodology: LakeGrade methodology.